avo-hq/docs.avohq.io/docs/2.0/actions.md

 ### Message responses

-You will have four message response methods at your disposal `succeed`, `fail`, `warn`, and `inform`.
+You will have four message response methods at your disposal `succeed`, `error`, `warn`, and `inform`.
 These will render the user green, red, orange, and blue alerts.

 ```ruby{4-7}
 def handle(**args)